-Temperature and Humidity - How to handle ambient conditions May 14, 2022 13:56 Updated Same as any digital textile printer, the Coloreel need to operate within certain ambient conditions.
-Specifically, this means a relative humidity in the range of 30%–80% RH and a temperature below 28°C/82°F, see Technical data, -Operating specifications.
-In general, the best way to solve this is to operate within a room with some type of climate control.
-Use of portable humidifiers To solve the issue with dry air several of our customers are using portable humidifiers to create a local microclimate with higher humidity.
-Sometimes a good solution is humidifier in combination with various variants of plastic sheets or tent like installations.
-In most cases this works well, but we have a few cases where this have caused new problems due to excess water and condensation.
-Therefor we issue these recommendations how to avoid problems when using a portable humidifier close to the Coloreel ITCU.
-If you use an ultrasonic humidifier, do not use regular tap water.
-Use distilled water or de-ionized water.
-If you use regular water this can give rise to white mist, which consist of mineral particles that may cause short circuits in electronic equipment.
-Delimit the surrounding area If the ITCU is operated in large areas and/or areas with highly efficient ventilation, one idea is to create an more limited area (volume of controlled air) that will be easier and less expensive to control.
-Best solution would of course be to create a "room in the room", equipped with both temperature- and humidity control devices.
-Second best solution is to use a textile material, creating a "tent" surrounding the ITCU and delimiting the air flow and adding a humidifier to keep the humidity within specifications.
+Temperature and Humidity - How to handle ambient conditions January 09, 2024 12:10 Updated Like any digital textile printer, the Coloreel unit must operate within certain ambient conditions.
+Specifically, this means a relative humidity range of 30%–80% RH and a temperature below 28°C/82°F, see Technical data.
+The best way to solve this is to operate within a room with climate control.
+Use of portable humidifiers Several customers use portable humidifiers to create a local microclimate with higher humidity to solve the dry air issue.
+Sometimes, a good solution is to use a humidifier in combination with various variants of plastic sheets or tent-like installations.
+In most cases, this works well, but we have a few instances where this has caused new problems due to excess water and condensation.
+Therefore, we issue these recommendations to avoid problems using a portable humidifier close to the Coloreel ITCU. lsakdgfjö We strongly recommend using an evaporative type of humidifier!
+If you use an ultrasonic humidifier, you must use distilled or deionized water.
+Do not use tap water!
+Regular water can give rise to white mist, which consists of mineral particles that may cause short circuits and destroy electronic equipment inside the unit.
+Delimit the surrounding area.
+Suppose the ITCU is operated in large areas and areas with highly efficient ventilation.
+In that case, one idea is to create a more limited area (volume of controlled air) that will be easier and less expensive to manage.
+The best solution would be to create a "room in the room" with temperature- and humidity-control devices.
+The second best solution is to use a textile material to create a "tent" surrounding the ITCU to delimit the airflow and to add a humidifier to keep the humidity within specifications.
 WARNING!
 Be careful if using plastic material.
-Mind the higher risk of condensation WARNING!
+Mind the higher risk of condensation.
+WARNING!
 Do not "wrap" the ITCU.
-There must be room for air circulation to prevent condensations.
-Condensing water might destroy electronic parts of the ITCU CAUTION!
-Make sure that no condensation occurs on, or inside, the unit.
-Condensation If you use plastic sheets or tent-like solutions, you need to make sure that condensation does not accumulate on or inside the unit.
-Make sure that air can circulate around the unit.
+There must be room for air circulation to prevent condensation.
+Condens water might destroy electronic parts of the ITCU.
+CAUTION!
+Make sure that no condensation occurs on or inside the unit.
+Condensation If you use plastic sheets or tent-like solutions, you must ensure condensation does not accumulate on or inside the unit.
+Make sure that air can circulate freely around the unit.
 The area on top of the unit, near the fan output, is extra sensitive.
-Only use the humidifier when needed and remove plastic sheets or similar during periods when they are not needed.
+Only use the humidifier when needed and remove plastic sheets or similar during periods when unnecessary.
 Condensation getting inside the unit may cause corrosion and electronic failures.
-Good examples This photo is showing a 8-head installation at a customer, using textile curtains (also covering the top of the stand, like a ceiling).
-This method is a great help to keep the humidified air from the humidifiers surrounding the units and keeps them running within operation specifications.
-Bad examples This photo is showing how a customer "wrapped" the ITCU with a plastic sheet, and putting a humidifier beneath it.
-Made the humidity high enough, for operation, but also created condensations within the unit, causing electronics to be destroyed.
-If this article did not help you, try using other words in the search.
-Do you need more help?
+Good examples This photo shows an 8-head installation at a customer using textile curtains (covering the sides and the top of the stand, like a ceiling).
+This method is a great help in keeping the humidified air from the humidifiers surrounding the units and keeps them running within operation specifications.
+If you use an ultrasonic humidifier, you must use distilled or deionized water.
+Do not use tap water!
+Regular water can give rise to white mist, which consists of mineral particles that may cause short circuits and destroy electronic equipment inside the unit.
+Bad examples This photo shows how a customer "wrapped" the ITCU with a plastic sheet and put a humidifier beneath it.
+It made the humidity high enough for operation but also created condensation within the unit, causing internal electronics to be destroyed.
+Not the information you are looking for?
+Try a new search using other words.
+Need more help?
 Our support team is here to help you.
-File a support request using the link from the support start page and we will get back to you.
+File a new support request using a link from the Coloreel Support Center at support.coloreel.com/hc and our support team will get back to you.
 Comments 0 comments Please sign in to leave a comment.